|Academic Term||Summer Quarter (mid June - mid August)|

 The city of Uppsala is Sweden's fourth largest municipality.
 Perhaps best known for its 15th century university, the city also offers visitors beautiful surroundings, a lively cultural scene and a rapidly expanding business sector.
 Located 43 miles north of Stockholm and with a population of 195,000, Uppsala has evolved from a quiet rustic town to a bustling city of people, cultures and ideas.

-Students at UISS enjoy living in Uppsala and participating in Swedish student life.
+Uppsala is the pre-eminent university town.
+As such, students at UISS enjoy participating in Swedish student life.
 Uppsala is a beautiful and lively city during the summer.
 Riding a bicycle is the most popular way to get around town, although it is also easy to go by foot.
 In Uppsala each week, a number of events are organized by cultural organizations, as well as by pubs and cafes.
 The student clubs (nations), offer good and affordable food and drink, and have dances several times per week.
 The lake is close by and one will often find our students there on the weekends.
 Stockholm, with all it has to offer, is only 45 minutes away by train.

 UW students have the option of taking either the 4, 6 or 8 week session of intensive Swedish and either a cultural or conversational and grammar course.
 The Uppsala International Summer Session keeps an internationally high standard of education and promotes critical thinking and requires a strong commitment from the students.
 Participants need a high level of personal maturity and independence.